top of page

 • Explanation

 • I’ll explain it.
-God was happy with Abel because Abel did the right thing.
-God was not happy with Cain, because Cain did the wrong thing.
+God was happy with Abel because Abel loved God, so he did the right thing.
+God was not happy with Cain, because Cain didn't love God, so he did the wrong thing.
 Cain saw that God didn't like his gift, and he was very angry.

 • God talked to Cain and said Cain could do the right thing too, and he could be friends with God, and everyone would be happy.
 But, if he didn't do the right thing, then sin was right there.
 It was like an animal crouching at the door.